ryash072007/Godot-AI-Kit/README.md

 ~~2.
 PPO Support (Unrealistic but will try!)~~ [On Hold]

-3. Simple DQN Support [will start soon]
+3. Simple DQN Support [Ongoing]

 </p>

+NOTE: DQN algorithm is theoretically done, just need to perfect the demo for it.

 <h1  id="ai-algorithm-for-godot-4">AI Algorithm for Godot 4</h1>